Emotional Speech-driven 3D Body Animation via Disentangled Latent Diffusion: Method

 \paragraph{Training.} We optimize the motion prior and the latent denoiser jointly to ensure audio--motion latent code alignment during conditional fusion in the denoising process using a 3-step forward pass through the gesture generation model.
 First, following standard VAE practice, we reconstruct $\hat{\motion}\tmp$ by the motion prior forward pass.
 As shown in Fig.~\ref{fig:arch}, we then disable gradient calculation in $\priorenc$ to infer the intermediate motion latent $\sg{z_{m}}$, which serves as input to the denoiser.
 At this stage, we obtain the denoiser noise prediction, $\denoiserpred$ and use to compute the diffusion model gradients.
 Finally, in the third step we compute $\tilde{\motion}\tmp = \priordec(\sg{z_{\tilde{m}}})$, where $z_{\tilde{m}}$ is obtained by iteratively using the $\denoiser$ to obtain a fully denoised latent from $z_n^{(t_D)} \sim \gaussian$.
 We indicate computations done without gradients with a stop-gradient operation $\sg{.}$.

-\paragraph{Losses.} Training \modelName requires several loss functions to ensure each component is correctly supervised.
-To train the motion prior, we include the standard VAE losses, namely the reconstruction loss on pose parameters $ \mathcal{L}_{rec}$ and on vertex coordinates $ \mathcal{L}_{Vrec}$ using the smooth L1 metric introduced in \cite{girshick2015fast}, which we denote as $\smoothL$:
+\paragraph{Losses.} To train the motion prior, we include the standard VAE losses, namely the reconstruction loss on pose parameters $ \mathcal{L}_{rec}$ and on vertex coordinates $ \mathcal{L}_{Vrec}$ using the smooth L1 metric introduced in \cite{girshick2015fast}, which we denote as $\smoothL$:

 where the root-centered vertices $\vertices$ are obtained by feeding in pose parameters $\motion$ to a differentiable SMPL-X layer (without learnable parameters) and a mean shape $\shape=\vec{0}$.
 The KL divergence loss of the motion prior is: